 To determine your employment status, you will be asked by the liquidator to complete an Insolvency Service questionnaire.
 The questions you need to answer will focus on:

-Claims for redundancy and other statutory payments should usually be made within six months of the liquidation, although this can be extended to 12 months in some circumstances.
+The deadline for making a claim is usually six months from the date of your dismissal, although this can be extended to 12 months in some circumstances.

 Like employees, company directors are entitled to claim for a number of statutory payments.
 That includes: